safespring/web/content/blogg/2024/2024-03-container-projekt-onboarding.md

 {{< ingress >}}
 Welcome to Project Onboarding - a transformative approach to simplifying namespace management in Kubernetes for multi-tenant environments.
 {{< /ingress >}}

-This tool is crafted for IT architects, DevOps engineers, and technical teams eager to integrate company-specific workflows into Kubernetes, fostering a seamless, efficient management system.
+This tool is crafted for IT architects, DevOps engineers, and technical teams eager to integrate company-specific workflows into Kubernetes, fostering a seamless, efficient namespace management system.
 Project Onboarding stands at the intersection of innovation and simplicity, offering a robust solution to the complexities often encountered in Kubernetes namespace management.

+{{% note "GitHub repository" %}}
+This guide is accompanied by a complete set of code examples available on our GitHub repository.
+For easy access to all the scripts, configurations, and templates used throughout this guide, please visit [safespring-community/utilities](https://github.com/safespring-community/utilities/tree/main/okd/project-onboarding) on GitHub.
+This will ensure you have everything you need to successfully work with Project Onboarding in your environment.
+{{% /note %}}

 ## Why Project Onboarding?